Republic

 - Count (cómēs)

 The senate is seated by some thousand members, all of which are dignitaries &/or administrators.
-To be in the senate is to be, & have one’s relatives by extension be, noble—i.e. not plebian.
+To be in the senate is to be, & have one’s relatives by extension be, noble—i.e. not plebeian.

-The empire is composed of dioceses (diœ́cēsis), which in turn are composed of provinces (eparchía, or théma).
-Provinces are jurisdictions of & around cities, ruled by the govenor.
-The prefect, or duke, or captain, then rules over the govenors.
+The empire is composed of diœceses (diœ́cēsis), which in turn are composed of provinces (eparchía, or théma).
+Provinces are jurisdictions of & around cities, ruled by the governor.
+The prefect, or duke, or captain, then rules over the governors.
 Of course, the emperor rules over the prefects.

-Many western states, such as Russia, were originally structured not unlike a lesser Roman principality, & so their princes or kings were never elected but rather, like the senate, followed the order & precedence of the noble houses.
+Many western states, such as Russia, were originally structured not unlike a lesser Roman principality.
+So their princes or kings were never elected but, rather, like the senate, followed the order & precedence of noble houses.

 Dynasties